How to Improve Dream Recall: Complete Guide (2025)

 Read time

 Dream recall is the ability to remember dreams after waking up.
-Recent research involving over 200 participants found that people report an average of 5.04 dream experiences per week, though individual recall varies significantly.
+Recent research involving over 200 participants found that people report an average of 5.04 dream experiences per week.
+Though individual recall varies pretty significantly.
 Understanding how to improve dream recall opens the door to better self-understanding, creative insights, and potential lucid dreaming experiences.

 What Affects Dream Recall?